 Generally, income taxes have not been recognized because the Company is treated as a partnership for federal and state income tax purposes as provided in the Internal Revenue Code and State Tax Code.
-As such, the Company's income or loss and credits are passed through to the members and reported on their individual income tax returns.
+As such, the Company's income or loss are passed through to the members and reported on their individual income tax returns.
 Under the New Jersey Casino Control Act, casino licensees are required to file New Jersey Consolidated Corporation Business Tax Returns.

 Management has evaluated uncertain tax positions taken by the Company.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the Internal Revenue Service or other taxing authority.
 The Company has recognized no interest or penalties related to uncertain tax positions.
 The Company is subject to routine audits by taxing jurisdictions.
-The Company was formed in 2016; therefore, all relevant tax years are still subject to federal and state income tax examinations.
+As of December 31, 2021, the tax years 2018 and onward remain open for federal and state income tax examinations.